dogweather/forkful/content/en/kotlin/files-and-io/checking-if-a-directory-exists.md

   \ of a directory at a specified path.
 Programmers perform this task to prevent\u2026"
 lastmod: '2024-03-13T22:45:00.062394-06:00'
 model: gpt-4-0125-preview
-summary: "Checking if a directory exists in Kotlin involves verifying the presence\
-  \ of a directory at a specified path.
-Programmers perform this task to prevent\u2026"
+summary: Checking if a directory exists in Kotlin involves verifying the presence of a directory at a specified path.
 title: Checking if a directory exists
 weight: 20
 ---